 - Prevents calluses and blisters from forming

 Grabbing the golf club without using a glove can cause discomfort and even pain, especially if it’s raining or a little colder than you’d like it to be.
-Golf gloves simply make golfing more comfortable and do a great job of protecting your hand while you play.
+Golf gloves simply make playing golf more comfortable and do a great job of protecting your hand while you play.

 When you grip your golf clubs to play, your hands — particularly your palms — secrete something called sebum, which is beneficial to your hands but can negatively affect your golf shot if you let it get onto your club.
 You may notice this next time your grips feel a bit oily or sweaty!